Skip to main content

 Southern Alameda County Integrated Rail Analysis (SoCo Rail) Study

-Union City BART/ACE hub & layover to improve connections between rail services.
+Development of Union City BART East Bay hub (ACE/BART hub and layover facility to improve connections between various Southern Alameda County rail services.

 Regional